mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/MultistageQueries.md

 }
 ```

-In `NearbyEventsQuery` we utilize the pattern matching ability of ``QueryClient`` and ``QueryPath`` to find previous event lists that we've fetched around the query's region.
+In `NearbyEventsQuery` we utilize the pattern matching ability of ``OperationClient`` and ``OperationPath`` to find previous event lists that we've fetched around the query's region.
 If the event lists's `region` is within some distance threshold to the query's distance, then we can yield the events from that list whilst we fetch the actual events list for the query's region.

 ## Conclusion

-In this article, you learned how to use `QueryContinuation` to yield multiple data updates from your query.
-With `QueryContinuation` its possible to implement a variety of fetching paradigms that allow your UI to be responsive whilst long or even flakey data fetching workflows occur in the background.
+In this article, you learned how to use `OperationContinuation` to yield multiple data updates from your query.
+With `OperationContinuation` its possible to implement a variety of fetching paradigms that allow your UI to be responsive whilst long or even flakey data fetching workflows occur in the background.
 When you yield either data or an error from your query, your UI can still remain in a loading state as the `isLoading` property is still true whilst you haven't returned from your query's `fetch` method.